hathitrust/crms/README.md

 - `docker` Database seeds
 - `lib` Perl modules (new development and refactored modules from `cgi`)
 - `prep` Destination for some log files and reports
-- `scripts` Binaries run as part of development or by GitHub
+- `scripts` Testing wrappers run as part of development or by GitHub
 - `t` Tests
 - `web` Static assets including images, JS, CSS